 You!
 If you are (or are aspiring to be) a programmer, designer, entrepreneur, project manager, mentor/advisor, investor, or Leeroy Jenkins, Code Camp will provide you with tremendous opportunities.

-To more adequately award effort, teams competing in the 2016 Fall Code Camp will be placed in one of three separate tracks: Novice (junior/high school teams, total noobs), Collegiate (DSC, SUU, etc.) and Professional (teams comprised primarily of full-time professionals).
+To more adequately award effort, teams competing in the 2017 Fall Code Camp will be placed in one of three separate tracks: Novice (junior/high school teams and total beginners), Collegiate (DSC, SUU, etc.) and Industry (teams comprised primarily of full-time professionals).
 We will meet with each team prior to the start of the competition to help determine which track is most applicable for your team.
 See the rules for more details.

 Why Should I Participate?